Adventures in Vicarious Liability

 The law takes a practical approach to these situations: What would a reasonable person assume about the relationship between the two of you?
 Is only your name on the door to the office?
 Is there a disclaimer posted in the office noting that the Psychologist is not employed or otherwise affiliated with your practice?
 Does Psychologist’s letterhead suggest that she is affiliated with your practice?
 Is the Psychologist’s rental obligation to you connected with the income she derives from seeing clients there (in other words, do you get a percentage of her billings?).
 What would a reasonable person walking through the door on a Saturday afternoon believe?

 The practice point here is to make sure that you don’t inadvertently create relationships which could suggest that you are vicariously liable for the acts of others.
 We have some risk management materials that can help you understand how to make sure you are knowingly accepting liability for the acts of others.
-E-mail us and we can send you a copy.
+E-mail us and we can send you a copy and check out our group coverage page for more information on how to protect your practice.